The howling winds, the torrential rains, and the surging waters - the immediate aftermath of…

 The five above scenarios give us a decent idea of what we can expect moving into 2019, but the highest percentage scenario, number 4, is a great sign.
 If this scenario ends up becoming reality, it means that we should have a lighter hurricane season compared to the last couple of years.
 Everyone at Stan’s is hoping for this to be the case.

 Stan’s Airboat & Marsh Excavation service is a leading provider of excavation service that can help build up levees and marshland barriers that protect property, marshlands, etc. from hurricane flooding.
-Be sure that you and your property is protected.
+Be sure that you and your property are protected.
 Give us a call to learn more about our disaster recovery.